Briercrest College and Seminary: History

-Its precursor was a home Bible study in the village of Briercrest, Saskatchewan, which grew to include several members of the community.
-Eventually the group formed a new church, the Briercrest Gospel Assembly.
-The people needed a pastor to lead the church and wanted to open a Bible school.

-Henry Hildebrand was a student at Winnipeg Bible Institute and a circuit riding preacher with Canadian Sunday School Mission (CSSM).
-Sinclair Whittaker, one of the believers at Briercrest, was a businessman and a former Conservative member of the provincial legislature.
-He contacted Henry, informing him of their need for a pastor and their desire to open a Bible school.
-Eventually Hildebrand agreed to join them at Briercrest.

-Briercrest Bible Institute opened its doors on October 19, 1935, with 11 students enrolled.
+Briercrest Bible Institute was founded on October 19, 1935, by Henry Hildebrand and Sinclair Whittaker.
+11 students were enrolled.
 A rented house served as dormitory, classroom, and office for the school.
 Hildebrand was principal and Annie Hillson, Isabel Whittaker, Jean Whittaker, and Margaret Rusk helped with teaching and administration.
 Donald McMillan joined them in the second term as assistant principal.

-By 1946, they had outgrown their facility, and Whittaker arranged the purchase of RCAF Station Caron (a former British Commonwealth Air Training Plan facility which trained aircrew in World War II) for $50,000.
+By 1946, the school had outgrown its facility, and Whittaker arranged the purchase of RCAF Station Caron (a former British Commonwealth Air Training Plan facility which trained aircrew in World War II) for $50,000.
 The new facility was dedicated on July 1, 1946, and the task of converting the airbase into dormitories, classrooms, offices, and staff housing began.

-Briercrest Christian Academy, formerly Caronport High School opened in September 1946.
-A grade school also began that year.
-Enrolment grew in all of the schools and many new buildings were constructed to accommodate the growing student body.
-In the early 1970s, the schools began to recognize the need for academic credibility.
-Briercrest became a candidate for accreditation with the Accrediting Association of Bible Colleges (now the Association for Biblical Higher Education) in 1973, and became accredited in 1976.
-The school was given authority to grant degrees in 1974.
-In 1979, a distance learning program was launched.
-In 1982, the name Briercrest Bible Institute was changed to Briercrest Bible College.
-The seminary began in 1983, and receive accreditation from the Association of Theological Schools in 1998.

 College enrolment grew from 285 in 1970 to 775 in 1985 and peaked in 2002 with 869 students in the College and 247 in the Seminary, before changing names to Briercrest College in 2003.
 More recently, enrolment has been in decline.
 As of 2019, enrolment at Briercrest Christian Academy (formerly Caronport High School) is at 141 students, Briercrest College has 489 students, and Briercrest Seminary with 286 students.

 The decline in student enrolment has also caused financial instability with a budget deficit of $2.17 million in 2019, $2.26 million in 2018 and $1.18 million in 2017.